david-stereonaut/trading-post/README.md

 ![map](https://user-images.githubusercontent.com/73039912/107616060-f7c78480-6c55-11eb-91fa-fd64aa26acb4.png)

 To start barter, the user has to send a request to the partner.
-Once a barter has been confirmed and became active, the partners can comunicate using live chat on the conversations page:
+Once a barter has been confirmed and became active, the partners can communicate using live chat on the conversations page:

 ![chat](https://user-images.githubusercontent.com/73039912/107616072-fd24cf00-6c55-11eb-9c4b-f1d7bd27bfb2.png)